Adnan Akmal

+Personal life

+Adnan Akmal was born in Lahore.
+His brothers, Kamran Akmal and Umar Akmal, both had central contracts with the Pakistan Cricket Board, and were regular fixtures in the national side.

 Domestic career

+Adnan made his first-class debut for Zarai Traqiata Bank Limited against Karachi Port Trust at Peshawar on 15 December 2003.

 In April 2018, he was named in Sindh's squad for the 2018 Pakistan Cup.
 In March 2019, he was named in Khyber Pakhtunkhwa's squad for the 2019 Pakistan Cup.

 In September 2019, he represented Southern Punjab in the 2019–20 Quaid-e-Azam Trophy tournament.
 In January 2021, he was a part of Balochistan's squad for the 2020–21 Pakistan Cup.

 International career

-Adnan was added to the Pakistan's Test squad in replacement of Zulqarnain Haider, who announced his retirement from the international cricket after allegedly receiving threats from bookies.
-In the series against New Zealand, he performed well to occupy his place in the future.
+Adnan was added to Pakistan's Test squad in replacement of Zulqarnain Haider, who announced his retirement from the international cricket after allegedly receiving threats from bookies.
+He made his Test debut against South Africa on 12 November 2010.
 He was Pakistan A's wicket keeper.